-Father/son fishing day yields monster White Sturgeon!
+Father/son fishing day yields monster White Sturgeon on the fraser river, canada!

 Sturgeon Fishing Packages with lodging always book well in advance!